mdsaifurrahman117/mdsaifurrahman117/README.md

 <h1 align="center">Hi 👋, I'm MD Saifur Rahman</h1>
 <h3 align="center">A passionate frontend web developer from Bangladesh</h3>

 I'm a frontend-based web developer, skillful at designing and developing high-quality websites that play a central role in leading overall business success.
-In addition to my professional work, I am passionate about self-learning and staying up-to-date with the latest developments in the field
+In addition to my professional work, I am passionate about self-learning and staying up-to-date with the latest developments in the field.

-- 🔭 I’m currently working on **frontend developer**
+- 🔭 I’m currently working on **frontend developer.**

-- 🌱 I’m currently learning **MERN and NEXT**
+- 🌱 I’m currently learning **MERN stack and NEXT JS.**

 - 👨‍💻 All of my projects are available at [https://md-saifur-rahman-portfolio.netlify.app/](https://md-saifur-rahman-portfolio.netlify.app/)